sammieatkins/accessibility-course/accessibility-course/src/content/lessons/01_intro/WCAG.md

 There are also three levels of conformance (for now):

-- Level A – You showed up.
-Bare minimum.
+- Level A
-- Level AA – The standard most organizations aim for (and what most laws require).
+- Level AA
-- Level AAA – You're climbing Everest in flip-flops.
-Nice work, but not required.
+- Level AAA

 ## <span class="uppercase">pour</span>